cloudmesh-community/sp19-222-101/project-report/report.md

 ![SVM Confusion Matrix](images/SVM_Confusion_Matrix.png){#fig:svm-conf-mat}

 One can use the above confusion matrices to obtain metrics for each model.
-As previously mentioned, recall measures the ratio of spam emails correctly identified as spam compared to the number of actual spam emails in the data set.
+As previously stated, recall measures the ratio of spam emails correctly identified as spam compared to the number of actual spam emails in the data set.
 For the Naive Bayes model, this value is $\frac{193}{203+193}=0.487$.
 For the SVM model, this value is $\frac{343}{53+343}=0.866$.